TTraylor310/reading-notes/README.md

 *This is where I will put all my notes I guess...*

 Hello, My name is Tim Traylor (he/him).
-Currently living in Edmonds, Washington State.
+Currently living in Edmonds, Washington.
 I am a 12 year Navy veteran, submarine nuclear electrician.
 Currently running Windows 10.
-Excited to see what area of coding and software development speaks to me.
-Limited tech background, but have always been able to build computers and fix small issues.
-Excited to continue learning.
+Excited to see what area of coding and software development speaks to me next.
+I have enjoyed learning JavaScript and look forward to more complexity in code and projects.
+Starting from a near zero background in coding, but have always been able to build computers and fix small issues.
+Excited to continue learning with Code Fellows!

-Please, feel free to connect with me on [LinkedIn](www.linkedin.com/in/ttraylor310) and/or [GitHub](https://github.com/ttray310).
+Please, feel free to connect with me on [LinkedIn](www.linkedin.com/in/ttraylor310) and/or [GitHub](https://github.com/ttraylor310).

 **Growth mindset** is the idea that I know that I am constantly growing and learning. *It is okay to fail*, but never okay to quit.
 Continue to improve daily and a month from now, you will be surprised.